facebookresearch/AugLy/README.md

 ## Citation

-If you use AugLy in your work, please cite:
+If you use AugLy in your work, please cite our [Arxiv paper](TODO: add link)!

+You can also additionally cite the GitHub repository using the below citation:

 ```bibtex
 @misc{bitton2021augly,